Grumman EA-6B Prowler: 21st century

-During 2013, the USN planned to fly the EA-6B until 2015 while the USMC expected to phase out the Prowler in March 2019.
+During 2013, the USN planned to fly the EA-6B until 2015, while the USMC expected to phase out the Prowler in March 2019.
 The last Navy deployment was on in November 2014, with VAQ-134.
 The USN's last operational flight took place on 27 May 2015.
 NAS Whidbey held a retirement commemoration for the EA-6B from 25 to 27 June 2015 of the EA-6B culminating on the last day with the Navy's last operational EA-6B Prowler, bureau number 163890, taking off from NAS Whidbey Island.

-In April 2016, a squadron of EA-6B Prowlers from Marine Corps Tactical Electronic Warfare Squadron 4 (VMAQ-4), based at Marine Corps Air Station Cherry Point, North Carolina, was deployed to Incirlik Air Base, Turkey for operations over Syria.
+In April 2016, a squadron of EA-6B Prowlers from Marine Corps Tactical Electronic Warfare Squadron 4 (VMAQ-4), based at Marine Corps Air Station Cherry Point, North Carolina, was deployed to Incirlik Air Base, Turkey, for operations over Syria.
 U.S. European Command confirmed that the deployment was expected to last through September 2016.
-The Center for Strategic and International Studies suggested that the Prowlers may be used to prevent Russian and Syrian air defense systems from tracking U.S. and coalition aircraft.
+The Center for Strategic and International Studies suggested that the Prowlers may be used to prevent Russian and Syrian air=defense systems from tracking U.S. and coalition aircraft.

 During November 2018, Prowlers of VMAQ-2 completed their last operational deployment to Al Udeid Air Base, Qatar.
-The squadron, being the last equipped with the EA-6B, was disbanded on 8 March 2019, after which its remaining pair of Prowlers were reallocated to museums.
+The squadron, being the last equipped with the EA-6B, was disbanded on 8 March 2019, after which its remaining two Prowlers were reallocated to museums.

-The Marine Corps' four members of VAMQ-2 flew the last EA-6B on its final flight on 14 March 2019 from their station at Cherry Point, North Carolina, to the Steven F. Udvar-Hazy Center.
+The USMC's four members of VAMQ-2 flew the last EA-6B on its final flight on 14 March 2019 from their station at Cherry Point, North Carolina, to the Steven F. Udvar-Hazy Center.

 Operators

-An EA-6B Prowler from VAQ-138 carrying two wing mounted jamming pods.
+An EA-6B Prowler from VAQ-138 is carrying two wing-mounted jamming pods.

-The EA-6B Prowler was operated by the U.S. Armed Forces with squadrons in the U.S. Marine Corps and Navy.
+The EA-6B Prowler was operated by the U.S. Armed Forces with squadrons in the USMC and USN.

 USMC squadrons

 VMAQ squadrons operated the EA-6B Prowler.
 Each of the three squadrons operated five aircraft; the squadrons were land-based, although they were capable of operating aboard U.S. Navy aircraft carriers and did so in the past.

 In 2013, VMAQ-1 converted from an active to a training squadron as the USN stopped training on the Prowler and switched over to the Growler.
-The Marine Training squadron first received students for training in October 2013 and produced its first training flights in April 2014.
+The Marine Training Squadron first received students for training in October 2013 and produced its first training flights in April 2014.